ddiazdom/grlBWT/README.md

 ## Prerequisites

-1. C++ >= 14
+1. C++ >= 17
 2. CMake >= 3.7
 3. SDSL-lite

 The xxHash library is already included in the source files.
 We include a CMake module that will search for the local installation of the SDSL-library.
 No need to indicate the path during the compilation.

-** Important **: You must overwrite some original files from the sdsl-lib library with the ones in the sdsl-files folder.

 ## Installation